 So, I started looking into what product management was.
 What types of skills are needed to be a successful product manager and I was able to transition into an official product management role about a year and a half into my time at Chegg.
 So, it was really a matter of me identifying that I was doing a lot of what product management entails as I was kind of helping to spin up this new product at Chegg's.
 That's kind of how I got started in product management.

-That’s really cool.
-I mean, that’s a story that I hear a lot of in our craft is that sometimes people just kind of start picking up product management and it comes naturally to them like it did to you which helps inform that transition.
+Michael Luchen That's really cool.
+I mean, that's a story that I hear a lot of in our craft is that sometimes people just kind of start picking up product management and it comes naturally to them like it did to you which helps inform that transition.

-Yeah, it’s an interesting type of position because it really, what it comes down to is being really cross-functional.
+Elise Fox Yeah, it's an interesting type of position because it really, what it comes down to is being really cross-functional.

-Definitely.
+Michael Luchen Definitely.
 So for those watching here, listening and considering a transition into a product management role, what skills or backgrounds should they be bringing to that?

-Yeah for, I think there are a couple of skills that are just supremely important to any product management role and product management roles are different across all different industries, but I think that there are a lot of universal truths when it comes to, you know, skills that one should have when they’re looking to transition into product management.
+Elise Fox Yeah for, I think there are a couple of skills that are just supremely important to any product management role and product management roles are different across all different industries, but I think that there are a lot of universal truths when it comes to, you know, skills that one should have when they're looking to transition into product management.

 One is, you definitely need to be super organized.
 Part of product management is making sure that you're taking requirements from various teams, such as engineering teams, design teams, user research teams.
 It's a lot of information that you're going to have to be able to consume and summarize for potentially folks on the leadership team, or maybe even on the executive team of the company that you're working for.